Thailand • Trains • Ticket Booking Window

 Breaking Expectations: Why Early Isn't Always Enough

 The First Class Rush: There are typically only 12 to 24 First Class sleeper berths per train.
-These are often sold out within the first 5 to 10 minutes of the booking window opening.
-If you aren't ready the second the clock strikes 8:30 AM (Thai Time) 180 days out, you will likely have to settle for Second Class.
+These are often sold out within hours of the booking window opening.
+If you aren't ready the second the clock strikes 8:30 AM (Thai Time) 90 days out, you will likely have to settle for Second Class.

 Group Bookings & Agencies: Large tour operators and local agencies often book blocks of tickets immediately, further reducing the pool for individual travelers.

-The Songkran & New Year Peak: During major Thai holidays (April and December/January), the 180-day window is a battlefield.
+The Songkran & New Year Peak: During major Thai holidays (April and December/January), the 90-day window is a battlefield.
 Tickets for these dates can vanish instantly

 Pro-Tips for Successful Booking